osmankustu/.NET-Dapper-Generic-Repository-Pattern/README.md

 # .NET Dapper and Ef Generic Repository

-Hello friends, in this project you can see how the generic warehouse is created.
+Hello friends, in this project you can see how the generic repository is created.
 If you want, you can use it in your projects, just star it :).
 Thanks

 ## Appendix